Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 Please note the `private: true` parameter.
 It will skip adding comments to functions annotated with `/** @private */` as shown in the following section.

 ## Commenting
-Preparation of a Controllers namespace:
+Preparation of a "Controllers" namespace:
 {% highlight javascript linenos=table %}
 /**
  * @namespace Controllers